viscid-hub/Viscid/doc/functions.rst

-                                               more separators locations for a seed :py:func:`viscid.get_sep_pts_bitor`            Use bitwise_or to find one or more separators in a topology Field :py:func:`viscid.get_sep_pts_bitor_spherical`  Use bitwise_or to find one or more separators in a periodic topology Field
+                                               more separators locations for a seed :py:func:`viscid.get_sep_pts_bitor`            Use bitwise_or to find one or more separators in a topology Field
 =============================================  ===========================================================

 Plotting